Skip to main content

 arm with a blood pressure cuff wrapped around the top of it.
 Blood pressure monitor showing systolic and diastolic blood pressure readings.

-During a blood pressure test, a blood pressure cuff is wrapped around your arm so a blood pressure monitor can measure your systolic and diastolic blood pressure.
+During a blood pressure check, a blood pressure cuff is wrapped around your arm so a blood pressure monitor can measure your systolic and diastolic blood pressure.

-Where do I get my blood pressure tested?
+Where can I get my blood pressure checked?

-You can get a blood pressure reading at your GP practice and at most local pharmacies.
-You may also choose to have a blood pressure monitor at home.
+You can get a blood pressure check at your GP practice and at most local pharmacies.
+You can also buy a blood pressure monitor from most pharmacies to use at home.

 What is a normal blood pressure reading?